wildlifeai/FishDetection-FasterRCNN-project/README.md

 For the results of the project and more general information you can look on the report -https://docs.google.com/document/d/1me7qQJ8Ltosk5hY5faO3QiFOmuirvS71/edit?usp=sharing&ouid=100668548382721803471&rtpof=true&sd=true

-General information bout the files in the project:
+General information about the files in the project:

 1. In order to train the model you should run the train.py with the required parameters.
 2. To test the model you should run the file test.py